“Seattle’s Black Ferns are shining stars of the dark and mysterious underbelly of the city’s massive post-punk scene.” – Northwest Music Scene

 On this duo’s second album “Devices” (Northern Light Records), Chris Jordan (bass) and Zoran Macesic (vocals/guitar) find themselves drawing comparisons to Love and Rockets and Interpol while maintaining their unique brand of reverb-drenched haze that animates the ghosts of green rooms.
 Songs that speak of the tumultuous oscillation of love, and the distress of being a social misfit.

-Since forming in 2015, Black Ferns has been consistently touring and sharing the stage with great bands such as INVSN, Wolf Alice, Bass Drum of Death, Second Still, Moving Units, Dust Moth, and Heaven.
+Since forming in 2015, Black Ferns has been consistently touring and sharing the stage with great bands such as INVSN, Wolf Alice, Bass Drum of Death, Second Still, The Foreign Resort, Dead Leaf Echo, Moving Units, and Heaven.
 Their live shows have been described as arresting, with a light show that invokes a darkened firmament, a perfect accomplice to their sonance.

 Black Ferns’ debut self-titled album has charted on 90.3 KEXP, and the song “She Said” was featured on KEXP DJ Cheryl Waters’ Music That Matters Podcast.